adamdecaf/cert-manage/README.md

 You can build the sources with `make build`.
 You can build only a platform with something like `make osx`.
 Please check the `makefile` for more details.

-You can test out a specific platform with the scripts under `./build/$platform/run.sh`.
+You can test out a specific platform with commands like `make run platform=alpine-35 flags='-find'`.
 They're based on docker containers and I'm working to add support under there for all platforms.

 ## Background